 - Outdoor fan – Positioned above the condenser in the outdoor unit is a cooling fan that boosts airflow over the coil and increases the efficiency of its heat transfer process.

-For expert help keeping all the necessary air conditioner components functioning properly in your greater Cleveland area home, contact the pros at Stack Heating and Cooling today.
+For expert help keeping all the necessary air conditioner components functioning properly in your greater Cleveland area home, contact the pros at Stack Heating, Cooling, Plumbing and Electric today.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about air conditioners and other HVAC topics, download our free Home Comfort Resource guide.